Healthy Homes Assessment Roseneath

 Roseneath Moisture Ingress & Drainage

-Rental properties require to have effective drainage to remove the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
-Making sure that water has a location to go, and that it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties should have effective drainage to remove the stormwater and surface waters, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that water has a place to go and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to prevent moisture from entering, if your property has an enclosed space between the floor and soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture ingress, if your rental has an enclosed gap between your flooring and the ground, a ground water barrier should be put in place if it is reasonably practicable to do so.

-The ground-moisture barrier generally a sheet of polythene that is placed over the ground, in order to block any moisture from the ground from entering the building.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier typically an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from getting into the building.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection